Bitronit/api-docs/source/index.html.md

 ## Authentication

-- For `SIGNED` requests, the following headers should be sent with the request:
+- For `SIGNED` requests, the following headers must be sent with the request:

-  - `Authentication`: Your API key as bearer token
+  - `Authorization`: Your API key as bearer token
   - `Signature`: SHA256 HMAC of the query string concatenated with the request body, using your `API secret`, as a `Base64` string

 - All endpoints are `SIGNED` endpoints.